Railway stations in the Netherlands

 There are currently 401 railway stations in the Netherlands including three next to football stadiums (Amsterdam Arena railway station, Eindhoven Stadion railway station, Rotterdam Stadion railway station), which are used only during special events and one, Utrecht Maliebaan railway station which provides a service into the exhibition area of the National Railway Museum during its opening hours.
 Before being discontinued Heerenveen IJsstadion railway station serviced the ice arena Thialf in case of events.
-NS Stations is the body which manages and owns all railway stations in the Netherlands.
+NS Stations is the body which manages and owns all stations in the Netherlands.

 Categories

 This image at Amsterdam Bijlmer ArenA shows the standard style of station name board: white on blue, with a white square in the upper-left corner.

 Stations are divided into two categories based upon the service they receive.
 These are, in order of decreasing importance: